LunarWatcher/NN-chatbot/CONTRIBUTING.md

 Contributions are always welcome, whether it's as a pull request, fixing typos, documentation writing, an issue or in any other form.
 There are, however, some contribution *guidelines*.
 They aren't rules ("anything that doesn't follow these standards will be denied") but they are here to help creating good contributions.

 In order to contribute, you'll need a GitHub account.
-If you plan on contributing to the code, installing a Python IDE and Git is a good idea too.
+If you plan on contributing to the code, installing a Python/Java IDE and Git is a good idea too.
 This allows you to make changes in multiple files in a single commit, which also saves some clicking compared to using the browser version of GitHub.

-## Extensive pull requests

-Extensive pull requests are prefered.
-If you're going to make changes, put all of them in one pull request.
-This saves time in having to pull, because 1 pull takes less time than 5.
-This is because the code is reviewed before it's merged (to avoid conflicts, fix missed bugs, etc.).

-Obviously, if a single-change commit in a PR is of high priority, it'll be merged into master as soon as possible.
-Note that, again, these are only guidelines and not rules.
-There are other cases where single-change commits will be merged into master, but multiple of these in a row from the same author are better off in a single PR.

 ## Issues